Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Methods

 \subsection{Model architecture and implementation}

 Our optimized model employs four convolutional layers with hidden channels of 16, 32, 64, and 64, respectively.
 Each layer utilizes a 3$\times$3 convolutional kernel, a stride of 1, and padding of 2, followed by max pooling with the same kernel size and a stride of 2, and an activation function.
 All the activation functions used in this network are rectified linear units (ReLU) except for the first convolutional layer.
-To alleviate the dying ReLU problem where some neurons become permanently inactive and only output 0 for any input during training, the first convolutional layer ReLU was replaced with the leaky ReLU (LeakyReLU)\,\cite{maas2013rectifier} using a default constant slope of 0.01.
+To alleviate the dying ReLU problem where some neurons become permanently inactive and only output 0 for any input during training, the first convolutional layer ReLU is replaced with the leaky ReLU (LeakyReLU)\,\cite{maas2013rectifier} using a default constant slope of 0.01.
 Post-convolution, the network applies adaptive average pooling to the feature maps, which are then flattened to interface with the subsequent fully connected layers.
-The domain classifier and label predictor are both two-layer fully connected neural networks with 64 hidden dimensions each.
-All models are implemented using PyTorch 1.12.1.
+The domain classifier and phase classifier are both two-layer fully connected neural networks with 64 hidden dimensions each.
+To enable phase label prediction, a softmax layer is added to the phase classifier to convert the predicted logits $\mu_{\alpha}$ for each phase $\alpha$ ($\alpha$ = SC or normal) into probability values $p_{\alpha}\propto e^{\mu_{\alpha}}$, obeying the sum rule $\sum_\alpha p_{\alpha}=1$.
+All models are implemented using PyTorch 1.12.1 and trained on a single NVIDIA RTX A5000 GPU.
 The optimized training procedure employs the Adam optimizer\,\cite{kingma2014adam} with a learning rate of 0.0005, weight decay (L2 penalty, 0.001), and early stopping.
 Dropout with a probability of 0.4 is applied after the last convolutional layer and in every layer of each fully connected neural network.
 Training is performed with mini-batches of 4 spectra for 150 epochs.
 The adaptation parameter is set to be 1.2 and is gradually increased from 0 through:

 in the early stages of the training, to suppress noisy signals from the domain classifier.
 Here, $\gamma$ is set to 10 without being optimized, and $p$ represents the training progress linearly changing from 0 to 1.